The Walkmen: 2000–2003: Early years and debut album

-Each of the members of the Walkmen grew up in and around the Washington, DC, area, played in many of the same bands from early in their careers, and even attended the same Washington-area high school, St. Albans School; Bauer attended Maret School while the other band members attended St. Albans.The bandmates eventually moved to Harlem.
+Each of the members of the Walkmen grew up in and around the Washington, DC, area, played in many of the same bands from early in their careers, and even attended the same Washington-area high school, St. Albans School; Bauer attended Maret School while the other band members attended St. Albans.
+The bandmates eventually moved to Harlem.

 The band was formed in 2000 following the breakup of two separate bands: Jonathan Fire*Eater, whose members included Martin, Maroon and Barrick, and The Recoys, whose members included Leithauser and Bauer.
 The three members from Jonathan Fire*Eater, borrowed money from their family and friends to construct a rehearsal space in Harlem.
 The rehearsal space featured a 24-track recording studio and was dubbed Marcata Studios.

 The newly formed band, who wished to distance themselves from the garage rock sounds of previous bands, released a self-titled EP of songs in 2001 on Startime International, a small Brooklyn-based record label.
 Shortly after the release of the EP, which featured a blend of upright pianos and other vintage instruments, the Walkmen made their official live debut with a performance at Joe's Pub in the East Village.

 The 2002 debut album Everyone Who Pretended to Like Me Is Gone, released by Startime, was well received by critics.
 The album was noted for its innovative approach to atmosphere and instrumentation, with sparse bass and drums complemented by plinking piano, jangly guitars and Leithauser's unique vocal stylings.
-Two of the songs on the album, "The Blizzard of '96" and "That's the Punchline," were adaptations of tracks meant for The Recoys' unreleased full-length album.
+Two of the songs on the album, "The Blizzard of '96" and "That's the Punchline", were adaptations of tracks meant for The Recoys' unreleased full-length album.

 Critics compared the results of the album to past work by U2 and The Cure as a result of the uniqueness of its sound as compared to other contemporary New York City bands such as The Strokes.
-One of the album's songs, "We've Been Had," was featured in a commercial for a Saturn Ion automobile.
+One of the album's songs, "We've Been Had", was featured in a commercial for a Saturn Ion automobile.

 2004–2005: Bows + Arrows and "The Rat"

 The band's follow-up album, Bows + Arrows, was released on the Record Collection label in 2004 and was listed by many critics as one of the year's best albums.
-The album was recorded in 2003 at Marcata Recording in New York City, Sweet Tea Studios in Oxford, MS, Easley-McCain Studios in Memphis, TN, and The Magic Shop in New York City.
-The album spawned singles for the songs "The Rat" and "Little House of Savages."
+The album was recorded in 2003 at Marcata Recording in New York City, Sweet Tea Studios in Oxford, MS, Easley-McCain Studios in Memphis, Tennessee, and The Magic Shop in New York City.
+The album spawned singles for the songs "The Rat" and "Little House of Savages".
 Critical success of the album led the band to perform on the popular Fox series The O.C.
 Bows + Arrows was noted for containing a more immediate and focused sound than its predecessor; both "The Rat" and "Little House of Savages" were seen as stark contrasts to much of the band's past outputs.